rdbcache/rdbcache/README.md

 ./rdbcache -v

-###Setup Environment Variables:
+Setup Environment Variables:

-Please replace the values with proper ones for your environment.
+Please replace the values with the proper ones for your environment.

 export RDBCACHE_PORT=8181